Warpzal/Product-Feedback-App/wordpress/README.md

 ## Getting Started

+First, create a .env file following the format of the .env.example file

-First, create the containers Wordpress and MySQL using the start up script
+Second, create the containers Wordpress and MySQL using the start up script

 ```bash
 ./startup.sh